mcba1n/ont-docker/README.md

 SHELL ["/bin/bash", "-ce"]
 ```

+---

 # Bonito using Docker
 A Dockerfile to install the Bonito basecaller in `https://github.com/nanoporetech/bonito` from source.
+Beware that the Docker image will use around 12GB.

 ## Dockerfile
 ```